Regulator Approved Remedial Courses

 Please note, all submitted documentation is securely stored and solely used for course facilitation.

-PBI courses are graded on a pass/fail basis.
+PBI Education courses are graded on a pass/fail basis.
 Upon successful completion of the course, a certificate will be provided via email to the participant.
-They can then provide that certificate to the referring entity, and PBI can verify this completion upon request.
+They can then provide that certificate to the referring entity, and PBI Education can verify this completion upon request.
 A certificate of completion indicates that the participant successfully achieved the course objectives and met the expectations for engagement and participation.

 For referring entities interested in additional insight into a professional’s participation in a course, an Accomplishments, Impressions, and Recommendations (AIR) Letter can be requested within the referral documentation.
 Information about the AIR Letters can be found below or by clicking here.